-Your child will be scored against a national standard.
-The outcome from the Phonics Screening Check will be one of two.
-Either your child is 'working towards the expected standard' or your child 'has met the expected standard'.
+Your child will be scored against a national standard, and the main result will be whether or not they are 'working towards the expected standard' or 'have met the expected standard'.

 The threshold mark is not available until all marks are sent in nationally to get a benchmark.